VariableVic/medusa-ai-assistant/README.md

 ## Prerequisites

-1. This plugin requires an OpenAI API key and platform account.
+1. This widget requires an OpenAI platform accoun and API key.
 Go to https://platform.openai.com/account/api-keys to set this up.
 2. You need a valid Medusa database.
 The fastest way to set this up is by using [create-medusa-app](https://docs.medusajs.com/create-medusa-app).

 ## Getting Started